victorliu-sq/PaperWriting/FlashSMP.md

 Init PRMatrix

 ```
- current size is 100
+1:  current size is 100
-1: Time to preprocess PRMatrices is 0.523815
+1: Time to preprocess PRMatrices is 0.374614
-1: Copy PrefLists into GPU spends 0.052789 ms Initialization: Launch 79 blocks
-1: Init PRMatrices in parallel on GPU spends 1.56085 ms
+1: Copy PrefLists into GPU spends 0.029416 ms Init PRMatrices in parallel on GPU spends 0.018245 ms
-1: Copy back PRMatrices to CPU spends 0.112953 ms
+1: Copy back PRMatrices to CPU spends 0.059683 ms
 1:  current size is 500
-1: Time to preprocess PRMatrices is 9.658418
+1: Time to preprocess PRMatrices is 10.016820
-1: Copy PrefLists into GPU spends 0.213492 ms Initialization: Launch 1954 blocks
-1: Init PRMatrices in parallel on GPU spends 0.060965 ms
+1: Copy PrefLists into GPU spends 0.190308 ms Init PRMatrices in parallel on GPU spends 0.052108 ms
-1: Copy back PRMatrices to CPU spends 0.452891 ms
+1: Copy back PRMatrices to CPU spends 0.730323 ms
 1:  current size is 1000
-1: Time to preprocess PRMatrices is 45.441368
+1: Time to preprocess PRMatrices is 45.999811
-1: Copy PrefLists into GPU spends 0.545796 ms Initialization: Launch 7813 blocks
-1: Init PRMatrices in parallel on GPU spends 0.192692 ms
+1: Copy PrefLists into GPU spends 0.578428 ms Init PRMatrices in parallel on GPU spends 0.17581 ms
-1: Copy back PRMatrices to CPU spends 3.30245 ms
+1: Copy back PRMatrices to CPU spends 2.52056 ms
 1:  current size is 5000
-1: Time to preprocess PRMatrices is 1873.886559
+1: Time to preprocess PRMatrices is 1862.290765
-1: Copy PrefLists into GPU spends 10.342 ms Initialization: Launch 195313 blocks
-1: Init PRMatrices in parallel on GPU spends 6.07931 ms
+1: Copy PrefLists into GPU spends 11.0654 ms Init PRMatrices in parallel on GPU spends 6.06928 ms
-1: Copy back PRMatrices to CPU spends 57.2855 ms
+1: Copy back PRMatrices to CPU spends 59.3692 ms
 1:  current size is 10000
-1: Time to preprocess PRMatrices is 7847.279031
+1: Time to preprocess PRMatrices is 8158.032778
-1: Copy PrefLists into GPU spends 39.2986 ms Initialization: Launch 781250 blocks
-1: Init PRMatrices in parallel on GPU spends 24.8765 ms
+1: Copy PrefLists into GPU spends 42.3575 ms Init PRMatrices in parallel on GPU spends 24.8551 ms
-1: Copy back PRMatrices to CPU spends 227.401 ms
+1: Copy back PRMatrices to CPU spends 221.318 ms
 1:  current size is 30000
-1: Time to preprocess PRMatrices is 97709.711523
+1: Time to preprocess PRMatrices is 104113.748283
-1: Copy PrefLists into GPU spends 352.747 ms Initialization: Launch 7031250 blocks
-1: Init PRMatrices in parallel on GPU spends 217.718 ms
+1: Copy PrefLists into GPU spends 356.188 ms Init PRMatrices in parallel on GPU spends 217.793 ms
-1: Copy back PRMatrices to CPU spends 2174.66 ms
+1: Copy back PRMatrices to CPU spends 2166.81 ms
 ```